-Role of 18F-Fluorodeoxyglucose Positron Emission Tomography in Detecting Extrahepatic Metastasis in Pretreatment Staging of Hepatocellular CarcinomaYoon K.T. · Kim J.K. · Kim D.Y. · Ahn S.H. · Lee J.D. · Yun M. · Rha S.Y.c · Chon C.Y. · Han K.-H.a, d
+Role of 18F-Fluorodeoxyglucose Positron Emission Tomography in Detecting Extrahepatic Metastasis in Pretreatment Staging of Hepatocellular CarcinomaYoon K.T.a, d · Kim J.K.a, d · Kim D.Y.a, d · Ahn S.H.a, d · Lee J.D.b · Yun M.b · Rha S.Y.c · Chon C.Y.a · Han K.-H.a, d

 Departments of aInternal Medicine, bDiagnostic Radiology, Division of Nuclear Medicine, and cMedical Oncology, Yonsei University College of Medicine, Yonsei Liver Cancer Special Clinic, Severance Hospital, and dLiver Cirrhosis Clinical Research Center, Seoul, Korea

 Do you have an account?

 - Buy Cloud Access for unlimited viewing via different devices